Orion Environmental Writers’ Workshop

 You can find a sample schedule here, subject to change.

-Check-in on Sunday, June 18th runs 4-7 pm.
-Dinner is available that evening and there will be a brief welcome/orientation beginning around 7:30 pm.
+Check-in on Sunday, and runs 4-7 pm.
+Dinner is available that evening and there will be a brief little welcome/orientation beginning around 7:30 pm.

-The daily broad strokes Monday - Thursday are that class workshops run after breakfast, 9-12 daily (Friday morning, too), followed by lunch and free-time/individual conferences/opportunities to chat with Orion staff at the campus café.
+The daily broad strokes Monday, Tuesday, and Thursday are that class workshops run after breakfast, 9-12 daily (Friday morning, too), followed by lunch and free time/writing time/ individual conferences/opportunities to chat with Orion staff at the campus café.
 Each afternoon there will be a professional panel or discussion open to everyone, and every evening after dinner there will be a public reading (faculty on Monday and Tuesday, students on Wednesday and Thursday).
+We're mixing things up a little in 2024, and Wednesday will be a different kind of day, TBA soon.
+Please get in touch with us if you have questions or concerns.

 You will receive a more precise schedule as we get closer to the event.

-You will be assigned to a particular instructor’s workshop and your group will meet for a three-hour session each morning.
+You will be assigned to a particular instructor’s workshop and your group will meet for a three-hour session four mornings.
 Most workshops feature a mix of craft talks, readings, manuscript review, and generative prompts.

 Each workshop has no more than twelve students.